gvpz/gvpz/README.md

 ### Hi, I'm Giovanni

-I am very passionate about Game Development, Computer Networking, and Cybersecurity
+I'm very passionate about Game Development, Computer Networking, and Cybersecurity

 I'm a puzzle tech for [The Sanctuary Escape Games](https://thesanctuaryescape.com/)